-If your mortgage burden becomes too much to bear, you can also sell your apartment or rent it out in order to cover most of your mortgage and apartment maintenance payment.
 However, selling is costly and it can be tricky if you happen to be selling in a buyer’s market.
 If you rent out your co-op, most buildings will charge you a fee which will erode you rental income.

 The key takeaway is that there are far fewer headaches when it comes to renting versus buying in NYC.

 Buying real estate also offers other benefits such as portfolio diversification and the emotional feeling of stability and purpose.
 To many New Yorkers, owning an apartment is also the ultimate status symbol and reflection of career and personal success.

 Owning an apartment in NYC can be inflexible and constraining at times.
 As an owner, you’ll have to follow building rules for renovations, abide by any restrictions on subletting and also be on the hook for a large mortgage and maintenance payment every month.
 Co-ops can also derail your future plans by arbitrarily rejecting financially qualified buyers without providing any reason.